benweschler/recipe-book/README.md

 # Recipe Book

-This is a simple but complete app that is implemented with production-quality code and the conventions used in the SportVue mobile app.
+This is a simple but complete app that is implemented with production-quality code and the conventions.